ardanlabs/python-go/py-in-mem/post.md

 ### Conclusion

 This code is risky and error prone.
-There we moments when developing it that I've considered a career change to goat herding at some remote location.
+There were moments when developing it that I've considered a career change to goat herding at some isolated location.
 On the plus side, benchmarking on my machine shows this code is about 45 times faster than the equivalent [gRPC code](https://www.ardanlabs.com/blog/2020/06/python-go-grpc.html) code.
 And even though I'm programming in Go for 10 years and in Python close to 25 - I learned some new things.